Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step3.md

 ## Trigger HTTP Requests

 Subsequently, we will explain how the request to trigger an HTTP request to the one-off dyno is composed.
-If you already feel confident enough with the Heroku Platform API, you can [skip this section and proceed with the final request](#final-request-and-response).
+If you already feel confident enough with the Heroku Platform API, you can skip to the end of this step section and proceed with the final request.

 The Heroku Platform API gives the option to trigger service like the ones of the Heroku CLI via typical HTTP REST calls.
 It therefore frees authenticated entities from the need of an installed Heroku CLI and offers an [option to create dynos with a POST request](https://devcenter.heroku.com/articles/platform-api-reference#dyno-create),  which can be used to start a one-off dyno.
 We just have to insert the name of the app for `$APP_NAME`, which we exported as an environment variable already.

 _Request_